Varde railway station: Architecture

 The still existing station building from 1874 was built to designs by the Danish architect Niels Peder Christian Holsøe (1826-1895), known for the numerous railway stations he designed across Denmark in his capacity of head architect of the Danish State Railways.
 Prior to his appointment, Holsøe had developed a standardized station building in the Romanesque Revival architecture Rundbogenstil that was popular in the architecture of the Germanic world at the time.
 These station buildings consisted of a high transverse central section flanked by two lower one-story shoulder parts.
-The station building was listed in 1992.
+The station building was listed in the Danish registry of protected buildings and places in 1992.

 Facilities

 The accessible station offers ticket machines, waiting shelters, toilets as well as car and bicycle parking.

 Adjacent to the station is the Varde bus terminal.